AdobeDocs/commerce-operations.en/help/configuration/cron/custom-cron-reference.md

 This section discusses how to optionally create a cron group for a custom module.
 If you do not need to do this, continue with the next section.

 A _cron group_ is a logical group that enables you to easily run cron for more than one process at a time.
-Most Magento modules use the `default` cron group; some modules use the `index` group.
+Most Commerce modules use the `default` cron group; some modules use the `index` group.

 If you are implementing cron for a custom module, it is your choice of whether or not to use the `default` group or a different group.